 Manual and Auto are supported.
 Computing resources are automatically adjusted based on your business requirements and policies to reduce cluster costs.

-• Manual: Container Service for Kubernetes (ACK) adjusts the number of nodes in the node pool based on the value of the Expected Nodes parameter.
-The number of nodes is always the same as the value of the Expected Nodes parameter.
+Manual: ACK adjusts the number of nodes in the node pool based on the specified Expected Nodes value to maintain the number of nodes at the Expected Nodes value.
 For more information, see Manually scale a node pool.

-• Auto: When the capacity planning of the cluster cannot meet the requirements of pod scheduling, ACK automatically scales out nodes based on the configured minimum and maximum number of instances.
-By default, node instant scaling is enabled for clusters that run Kubernetes 1.24 and later.
-By default, node auto scaling is enabled for clusters that run Kubernetes 1.24 and later.
+Auto: When the capacity planning of the cluster cannot meet the requirements of pod scheduling, ACK automatically scales out nodes based on the configured minimum and maximum number of instances.
+By default, node instant scaling is enabled for clusters running Kubernetes 1.24 and later, and node auto scaling is enabled for clusters running Kubernetes versions earlier than 1.24.
 For more information, see Node scaling.

 Network settings